Sustainable Historic Preservation

 Reducing water use can negatively impact historic plantings and landscape features.
 Preserve historic plantings and landscape features by balancing the water goals within the building and site.

 Historically, water conservation was a part of daily life.
 Cisterns collected rainwater and water was reused.
-Modern gray water recycling systems have evolved from traditional water conservation methods.
-Specify low flow toilets or consider options similar to historic technology.
+Modern gray water recycling systems have evolved from these traditional water conservation methods.
+Specify low flow toilets and water conserving fixtures or consider options that are similar to historic water conservation methods.

-'Cultural landscapes' often play central roles in the overall makeup or character of historic properties.
+"Cultural landscapes" often play central roles in the overall makeup or character of historic properties.
 They also need water to survive.
-Therefore, like historic structures, they must be cared for respected, even historic plantings that may not be native species.
-Efficient irrigation systems may be used to save water, and recycled 'grey' or rainwater may be captured for use in gardens and surrounding landscapes.
-But restricting water for irrigation to achieve the percentage savings required by LEED may irreparably change the important relationship between a building and its surrounding landscape.
-Unfortunately, currently there are no provisions within LEED for exempting cultural heritage areas from these calculations.
+Therefore, like historic structures, they must be cared for and respected, even historic plantings that may not be native species.
+Efficient irrigation systems may be used to save water, and recycled 'gray' or rainwater may be captured for use in gardens and surrounding landscapes.
+But restricting water for irrigation to achieve the percentage savings required by LEED® may irreparably change the important relationship between a building and its surrounding landscape.
+Unfortunately, currently there are no provisions within LEED® for exempting cultural heritage areas from these calculations.

 Minimum Energy Performance